 Insurance companies may offer you a lowball settlement at first.
 Remember that once you accept an insurer’s offer, you are agreeing to waive any future claims.
 Consider discussing your case with an attorney to determine if the insurance company’s offer is fair.
 If not, an attorney can represent you in settlement negotiations to maximize the amount of compensation you may receive.

-Our Tennessee-area lawyers handle our clients' cases from beginning to end.
-We strive to protect our clients' legal rights after a motorcycle accident.
+Our Tennessee-area lawyers handle our clients’ cases from beginning to end.
+We strive to protect our clients’ legal rights after a motorcycle accident.
 After suffering the pain and trauma of a serious motorcycle accident, you may feel overwhelmed and not want to handle the legal system on your own.
-Call us at (615) 338-9500 or fill out our online form to schedule a free consultation.
+Call Labrum Law Firm Personal Injury Lawyers at (615) 685-8546 or fill out our online form to schedule a free consultation.